bbc/tams/docs/adr/decisions/0003-item-timestamps-managed-internally.md

 ### Option 1: Allow clients to change the dates when making a PUT request

 When making a PUT request, e.g. to `PUT /flows/<flowId>` a client should include a value for each of the `created`, `metadata_updated` and `segments_updated` date-time fields.
-The `created` field may correspond to when the Flow was actually created (e.g. the time of capture of the original media) rather than when it was added to the store.
+The `created` field may correspond to something other than when the Flow was created in this store, for example if it was copied from elsewhere.
 The `metadata_updated` field must be the current time if the request modifies the metadata, and `segments_updated` should correspond to when the segments were last updated (which may differ from the time currently in the API, if the client knows better.)

 * Good, because it allows multiple stores to hold the same Flow and keep the fields in sync
-* Good, because it enables the Flow creation time to be captured, although actual use cases for that are unclear
 * Bad, because the date-time values can no longer be trusted for their original purpose if a client can accidentally modify them
 * Bad, because it creates additional complexity for the client to provide valid values
 * Bad, because it is difficult for the server to validate that values supplied by the client are permissible